Kogi people: Cosmology and socio-religious concepts

-Traditional Kogi religion is closely related to the structure of the cosmic universe that exists in dualistic expressions.
-On a cosmic level, the sun separates the universe into two hemispheres: the east/west and consequently a right/left.
+Traditional Kogi religion is closely related to the structure of the cosmos that exists in dualistic expressions.
+The sun separates the universe into two hemispheres: the east/west and consequently a right/left.
 The Kogi use this dualistic notion to elaborate on a number of earthly divides: man/woman, male/female, heat/cold, light/dark, and right/left.
-They believe each of these groupings are complementary opposites.
+Each of these groupings are complementary opposites.
 Within each pair, one cannot survive without the other.
 In the case of good(right)/evil(left), the Kogi believe committing a sin once in a while serves as a justification for the existence of good.
 These natural opposites are a way to keep the society balanced or "in agreement" (yuluka).

 The two hemispheres are then divided into four segments: North/South/East/West.
 Within these four points of reference, the Kogi have associated the orientation of their religious framework into South/East as good/light and North/West as evil/dark.
 This cosmic structure has influenced four entrances to each village, four principal clans, and has divided the Sierra Nevada into four sections.
 Following this concept, the Kogi have structured the ceremonial houses and sacred offering sites into four quadrants.
 In the ceremonial house, a line is drawn down the middle of a circle, which divides the men into a left side where men "know more", and a complementary right side of men who "know less".

-In a system of four quadrants, the four lines inevitably meet in the center, creating a fifth dimension to the cosmic universe.
-The central point holds great significance to the Kogi people.
+The four lines separating the four quadrants meet in the center, creating a fifth dimension to the cosmic universe.
+The central point holds great significance to the Kogi.
 It represents the center of the universe, the Sierra Nevada de Santa Marta.
-During the ceremony, this is the point where the Mamo buries the four sacred offerings and "speaks with god".
+During the ceremony, this is the point where the mamo buries the four sacred offerings and "speaks with god".
 In the center of the circle, he places a tiny stool upon the spot where he receives and answers questions of the cosmic universe.

 In Kogi cosmology, they have added three dimensions to the standard N/S/E/W: Zenith, Nadir and the Center.
 This fixed system of points resembles an egg, and is formulated into nine stages/layers of development.
-Mother Goddess, the creator of the universe and mankind, created the cosmic egg.
-The horizontal layers of the egg are divided into two sections of four worlds with mankind (the 5th layer) residing in the center.
+Mother Goddess, the creator of the universe and humankind, created the cosmic egg.
+The horizontal layers of the egg are divided into two sections of four worlds with humankind (the 5th layer) residing in the center.
 The cosmic egg also represents the uterus of Mother Goddess and the Sierra Nevada.
 Because of this, the Kogi have built the structure of the ceremonial house as a replica of the cosmos.